The University of New Mexico

 The poster for the CMS symposium was created by the fabulous Cayetano Valenzuela at Black Rabbit Studio!

-We are supported by the following: The Department of Chicana/o Studies, The Department of English, The Institute for American Indian Research, The Center for Regional Studies, El Centro de la Raza, The Southwest Hispanic Research Institute.
+We are supported by the following: The Department of Chicana/o Studies, The Department of English, The Institute for American Indian Research, The Center for Regional Studies, El Centro de la Raza, The Southwest Hispanic Research Institute, and the College of Arts and Sciences.

 Hodgin Hall: 1889 Central Ave.
 NE, Albuquerque, New Mexico